JakeWharton/DiskLruCache/README.md

 ```

 If you would like to compile your own version, the library can be built by
-running `mvn clean package`.
+running `mvn clean verify`.
 The output JAR will be in the `target/` directory.
 *(Note: this requires Maven be installed)*